phobos182/prestodb-debian/README.md

 Notes
 ----
-FPM command depends on 'oracle-java7-jdk' as we use OAB internally to build JDK debian artifacts (https://github.com/flexiondotorg/oab-java6).
+* FPM command depends on 'oracle-java7-jdk' as we use OAB internally to build JDK debian artifacts (https://github.com/flexiondotorg/oab-java6).
 Please change as you see fit, or remove.
+* We depend on 'uuid-runtime' to run a 'uuidgen' command to create unique id's for nodes as part of the post installation script.
+You can modify this build scripts to not reuire this, and instead use different identifiers as 0.54 supports it.